igromanru/habitica-api/README.md

-# Habitica API OpenAPI specification (WIP)
+# Habitica API OpenAPI specification
-WIP = Work In Progress

-I'm slowly working on it and adding new API endpoints almost daily.
+I've stopped working on it for now.
+Most endpoints are there, some might be missing.
+Feel free to report any issues and make requests.
-Contributions and suggestions are welcome.
+Contributions are also welcome.